Scuba Diving and Snorkeling in the Maldives: Best Dive Sites & Costs (2026)

 The Maldives is a scuba diver’s and snorkeller’s dream, offering crystal-clear waters, thriving coral reefs, and some of the richest marine biodiversity on the planet.
-Whether you’re a first-time snorkeller or an advanced diver seeking pelagic encounters, Scuba Diving in Maldives and Snorkelling in Maldives consistently rank among the top underwater experiences worldwide.
-Recognised by PADI as one of the top 10 diving destinations, the Maldives caters to all skill levels with its diverse marine life and world-class dive sites.
-In this guide, we’ll cover everything you need to know: the best dive and snorkelling spots, the right season to visit, cost breakdowns, safety tips, and recommended Maldives resorts with direct access to unforgettable underwater adventures.
+Whether you’re a first-time snorkeller or an advanced diver seeking pelagic encounters, Scuba Diving in the Maldives and Snorkelling in the Maldives consistently rank among the top underwater experiences worldwide.
+Regularly ranked among the world’s top diving destinations, the Maldives caters to all skill levels with diverse marine life and internationally certified dive operators, making underwater exploration a key part of Maldives tourism.
+In this guide, we’ll cover everything you need to know: the best dive and snorkelling spots, the right season to visit, cost breakdowns, safety tips, and the essential things to know before trying watersports in the Maldives, along with recommended Maldives resorts with direct access to unforgettable underwater adventures.

-Why is the Maldives a Paradise for Scuba Diving and Snorkeling?
+Why is the Maldives a Paradise for Scuba Diving and snorkelling?

 Travellers can expect: